Do you and your love partner make daily efforts to strengthen and improve your relationship?

 It has also been helpful for people who are looking for a fast way to resolve their arguments.
 It provides support to couples who need a bit of extra encouragement to make their relationship work.

-This book was originally published in 1988 and has reached millions of couples to help them have more loving and satisfying relationships.
+This relationship help book was originally published in 1988 and has reached millions of couples to help them have more loving and satisfying relationships.

 This new edition has extensive revisions, including a new chapter, new exercises for couples to try, and an updated philosophy to help eliminate negativity from any daily interactions that occur in a relationship.